-3.1 The Provider must provide Special Foods Services to Eligible Service Users at all times when the Provider's Premises is open for normal business, subject to the conditions set out in clause 9 of Schedule 1.
+3.1 The Provider must provide Special Foods Services to Eligible Service Users at all times when the Provider's Premises is open for normal business, in accordance with clause 11 of Schedule 1.

-4.1 The Provider must Supply Special Foods in accordance with the relevant clauses in Schedules 1 and 2 and, in particular, with clauses 2 to 5 of Schedule 1, and clauses 2 to 5 of Schedule 2, if applicable.
+4.1 The Provider must Dispense Special Foods in accordance with clauses 3 to 6 of Schedule 1.

-- 5.1 The Provider must have effective links with: - (a) the service providers and organisations specified in clause 11 of Schedule 1; - (b) Prescribers in the Provider's area who prescribe Special Foods; and - (c) appropriate support groups for Service Users of Special Foods Services.
+- 5.1 The Provider must have effective links with: - (a) the service providers and organisations specified in clause 13 of Schedule 1; - (b) Prescribers in the Provider's area who prescribe Special Foods; and - (c) appropriate support groups for Service Users of Special Foods Services.